-That said, it’s so easy to avoid the Clinton Cards ‘Forever Friends’ (remember them?) schmaltzy cards and red roses and opt for something a little more special and thought out.
+That said, it’s so easy to avoid the Clinton Cards ‘Forever Friends’ (remember them?) schmaltzy cards or buy the freshest roses from this online flower delivery and opt for something a little more special and thought out.
 A quick glance at Etsy or Not On The High Street and you can find a Valentine’s gift with more meaning than a box of Thornton’s chocolates (I feel like I’m dissing 90% of the nation’s Valentine’s choices, I really don’t mean to!)

 Last week on the greyest coldest February day I toddled over to West London for a morning of all things small business and beautiful at the stunning confectionery shop, Lavolio in Parson’s Green.
 My invite came courtesy of the lovely Martha Brook London, a divine small business in the stationery and gifts sector that I’ve been a long-term supporter of.
 This blog post may seem like an ad but it really isn’t.
 I was invited to a couple of hours learning about the Lavolio confectionery and took away a couple of gifts but was under absolutely no obligation to share.
 What I am passionate about though is supporting small businesses, as someone who used to run one myself.